This article will take you 12 minutes to read. Feel free to leave your questions in the comment section, they will be answered!

 Debunking the myth

-So when should you do cardio?
+When should you do cardio?

 Case 1: Doing cardio at the end of your cut

-In extreme cases, like if you are at the end of your cut and already not eating many calories – you might want to do some cardio to dig even deeper and push the calorie deficit without having to reduce the amount of food you’re eating and end up in starvation.
+In extreme cases, like at the end of your cut and already calorie restricted – you might want to do some cardio to dig even deeper and push the calorie deficit without having to reduce the amount of food you’re eating and end up in starvation.

 Case 2: Doing cardio if it makes you feel good